padresb/BeatDrop-Music-Visualizer-MacOS/README.md

 - Hard Cut Modes, Transparency Mode, Playback Controls, Startup Preset etc.
 - And so much more!

+# FOR MACOS USERS

+Sorry, I have not tested running BeatDrop on a MacOS, but you can try running it with [Parallels Desktop](https://www.parallels.com) or [similar virtualization tools](https://www.youtube.com/watch?v=dHnw-K1-Ui8), such as [UTM (known as Universal Turing Machine)](https://mac.getutm.app)

 # FEATURES

 ## +9 ADDITIONAL SIMPLE WAVEFORMS!